enkidevs/curriculum/airtable/README.md

 name: Airtable

 description: Build a database with no code!
-Easy to use, visually appealing, and spreadsheet-like.

 color: FFCC00